 - The responsibility and the rights of the journal editor for a manuscript, authored by the editor himself, should be delegated to another qualified person on the editorial board.

 - Unpublished materials represented in the submitted manuscript may not be used in their own research works by the editor or editorial board members without the written consent of the author.
-The authors should disclose any conflicts of interest and publish corrections if conflicts of interest have been identified after publication.
 The editor shall address the issues of conflict of interest of authors, reviewers and members of the editorial board.

 - If there are any conflicts of interests (financial, academic, personal) all the participants of the review process should notify the editorial board.
 All controversial issues shall be discussed at a meeting of the editorial board.